Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 # Problem Statement

-**WakaMart,** a retail and distribution company in Nigeria, launched a **shrinkage analysis** project to **investigate losses caused by under-delivered and missing inventory across its nationwide operations** which have significantly impacted the company’s profitability and logistics efficiency between May 2024 and December 2024.
+**WakaMart,** a retail and distribution company in Nigeria, launched a **supply chain shrinkage analysis** project to **investigate losses caused by under-delivered and missing inventory across its nationwide operations** which have significantly impacted the company’s profitability between May 2024 and December 2024.

-The project focuses on the following Key Performance Indicators (KPIs); **Total Financial Shrinkage** across all products and locations, **Shrinkage Rate** by region and location (planned vs actual units), **Units Lost** per Product, **Warehouse and Route-Based** Shrinkage Patterns, and **Perishable vs Non-Perishable** Shrinkage Contribution.
+The project focuses on the following Key Performance Indicators (KPIs); **Total Financial Shrinkage** across all products and locations, **Shrinkage Rate** (planned vs actual units), **Units Lost** per Product, **Warehouse and Route-Based** Shrinkage Patterns, and **Perishable vs Non-Perishable** Shrinkage Contribution.

 These insights will help the **Operations team** prioritize corrective actions on high-loss SKUs and supply routes, and reassess inventory control practices and distribution planning.